tomreal2/tracker-server/README.md

 ## Features

 - Express-based REST server exposed via familiar middleware patterns.
+- App state endpoints (`/state`) for retrieving and persisting the Tracker UI snapshot.
 - CRUD endpoints for plants (`/plants`).
 - File-based JSON datastore to keep the application lightweight and easy to deploy.
 - Built-in CORS support for communication with the Tracker React front end.